-At Moving Brands when work goes on the wall, the wall becomes the boss.
+At Moving Brands, when work goes on the wall, the wall becomes the boss.
 This helps address unconscious bias and subjectivity.
-We also love light because it grows great ideas and it disinfects bad ones.
+We also love light because it grows excellent ideas, and it disinfects bad ones.

 Don’t do open heart surgery every five years – change 1% a week